-Method: Preheat the oven to 160C/140C fan, gas mark 3
+Method: Preheat the oven to 160C/140C fan, gas mark 3, 325F.

-Line a deep muffin tin with 12 tulip wrappers.
+- First of all, line a deep muffin tin with 12 tulip wrappers.

-Whisk together the butter, sugar and salt in a large bowl, until pale and creamy.
+- Whisk together the butter, sugar and salt in a large bowl, until pale and creamy.

-Add the eggs, vanilla and almond extract and the chopped fresh strawberries to the bowl.
+- Add the eggs, vanilla and almond extract and the chopped fresh strawberries to the bowl.
 Whisk together.

-Next add the ground almonds, flour, baking powder and chopped dried strawberries.
+- Next add the ground almonds, flour, baking powder and chopped dried strawberries.
 Tossing the strawberries in the flour will help stop them from sinking to the bottom of the muffin.

-Mix all of the ingredients together so that they are fully combined.
+- Mix all of the ingredients together so that they are fully combined.
 Over mixing will cause the muffins to become tough.

-Using a large, 5cm/2″ ice cream scoop, add one scoop of batter to each tulip case.
+- Using a large, 5cm/2″ ice cream scoop, add one scoop of batter to each tulip case.
 Divide any remaining batte evenly between the 12 cases.

-Sprinkle some flaked almonds on top of each unbaked muffin.
+- Sprinkle some flaked almonds on top of each unbaked muffin.
 Again dividing the almond flakes, so each muffin has an equal amount.

-Place the muffin tin into the centre of the oven and bake for 40-45 minutes.
+- Place the muffin tin into the centre of the oven and bake for 40-45 minutes.

-The muffins are baked when they turn golden brown and are firm to a light touch.
+- The muffins are baked when they turn golden brown and are firm to a light touch.
 Over cooked muffins will be dry so start checking at 35 minutes.

-Note: if baking using smaller cases, the baking time will need to be reduced.
+- Note: if baking using smaller cases, the baking time will need to be reduced.

-When using tulip cases leave the muffins to cool completely in the tin.
+- When using tulip cases leave the muffins to cool completely in the tin.
 For muffin/cupcake cases, leave to cool for 10 minutes in the tin and then transfer to a cooling rack.